JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    * Each library requires a core artifact in the common source set.
    * Both the SQLDelight and Ktor libraries need platform drivers in the iOS and Android source sets, as well.
-   * In addition, Ktor needs the [serialization feature](https://ktor.io/docs/serialization-client.html) to use `kotlinx.serialization` for processing network requests and responses.
+   * Ktor also needs the [serialization feature](https://ktor.io/docs/serialization-client.html) to use `kotlinx.serialization` for processing network requests and responses.

-7. Once the dependency is added, you're prompted to resync the project.
+9. Once the dependencies are added, you're prompted to resync the project.
 Click **Sync Now** to synchronize Gradle files:
+   (TODO if this also needs to be done after we're done with lib.versions.toml, put these instructions there.)
    ![Synchronize Gradle files](gradle-sync.png)

+After the Gradle Sync is complete, you are done with project configuration and can start writing code.

 > For an in-depth guide on multiplatform dependencies, see [Dependency on Kotlin Multiplatform libraries](https://kotlinlang.org/docs/multiplatform-add-dependencies.html).
 >